Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: Introduction

-Collaborating with structural biologists, we conducted a formative study to gather insights into their general modeling workflows and requirements for a natural language interface tailored to modeling.
-Based on the insights gleaned from this formative study, we propose \methodname, an LLM-powered procedural modeling framework that interprets users' textual inputs to perform specific 3D biological structure modeling tasks.
-This method can extract and map implicit spatial and geometric information into concrete modeling actions.
+In collaboration with structural biologists, we conduct a formative study to gain insights into their typical modeling workflows and their specific needs for a natural language interface tailored to 3D modeling.
+Based on these insights, we propose Chat Modeling, a procedural modeling agent framework.
+This framework uses a set of specialized agents to interpret user inputs and carry out specific 3D biological structure modeling tasks, producing both a structured JSON recipe that controls the 3D scene and the corresponding updated 3D models.
+Each specialized agent focuses on one task and collaborates with the others.
+To better leverage user data, the framework incorporates a modeling memory designed to improve output accuracy, minimize redundant operations, and make effective use of previous user actions.
+To further enhance user interaction, we introduce several approaches within the modeling process.

-We implement a prototype application to demonstrate the method's usability, featuring two modes: an automatic mode for generating simple biological structures with a single sentence description and a general mode for modeling complex biological structures through a step-by-step process.
-We conduct an expert evaluation to assess our framework, and the results reveal a significant potential for its application in biological modeling tasks.
+We evaluate our framework through two approaches.
+First, we construct a benchmark dataset comprising 200 prompts to evaluate the framework’s ability to accurately interpret user commands into modeling operations.
+The results show that Chat Modeling outperforms general-purpose large language models in this task.
+Second, we develop a proof-of-concept prototype and conduct both exploratory user study and expert interview to collect qualitative feedback.
+These evaluations demonstrate the potential of Chat Modeling in supporting biological modeling tasks, underscoring its effectiveness in streamlining the modeling process and allowing users to focus on the creative and analytical aspects of their work.

-Our contributions can be summarized as follows: \begin{itemize} \item We propose \methodname, a training-free framework designed to process user textual inputs and automatically execute tasks related to modeling biological structures. \item We design a novel coding format for procedural modeling along with a corresponding interpreter.
-This interpreter can transform users' high-level and abstract instructions into atomic modeling actions within the modeling software. \item We introduce an interactive user-refinement mechanism into the framework, which collects instances of user dissatisfaction and uses this feedback to make corrections. \item We develop a proof-of-concept system to showcase the capabilities of \methodname.
-We also conduct an expert evaluation to gather feedback on the prototype. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We present a conversational agent framework for mesoscale biological modeling that uses scientific literature to extract modeling parameters and supports interactive, step-by-step construction of biological structures. \item We design a new modeling recipe for procedural modeling, together with a corresponding interpreter that transforms users' high-level and abstract instructions into atomic modeling actions within the modeling software. \item We incorporate task-specific support mechanisms for biological modeling, including modeling memory, plan-stage interaction, and intent-conditioned widgets, to reduce user burden beyond text-only natural language interaction. \end{itemize}